Hipparchus-Math/hipparchus/src/site/markdown/building.md

 be created automatically.
 Once the command completes, you will find several archive files in `zip` and `tar.bz2` formats that contain all artifacts.
 The archive files with

+If you also want to build the static site containing the project documentation (general project information, user guide, javadocs, source reference ...), you will have to run the following maven
+command:

+    mvn site site:stage

+The first goal (`site`) will create separate sub-sites in all modules (in `target/site` folders), including the aggragator module.
+All inter-module links in these temporary folders fail because they are not combined.
+The second goal (`site:stage`) combines all these sub-sites together in one consitent and fully linked site in a `target/staging` folder within the aggregator project.

 ### Eclipse build